Al-Ahli Arab Hospital: 1987–2005: First and Second Intifada

 The First Intifada transformed the hospital's daily operations during the Intifada's first year to "manage the increasing number of casualties".
 In 1996, in response to a series of bus bombings, Israel shut Gaza’s borders, which halted commercial and agricultural goods transport.
 The hospital's annual report said this also closed off transport of medicine and humanitarian aid.
 Al Ahli was appointed as a frontline hospital for casualties during the Second Intifada.

 2023–2025: Gaza war

 Rocket strike at Cancer Diagnostic Centre

 According to the Anglican Communion News Service, at 7:30 p.m.
 EEST on 14 October 2023, the hospital's Diagnostic Cancer Treatment Centre was damaged by Israeli rockets, causing four hospital staff members to be injured and severely damaging two of its upper floors, with the mammography and ultrasound departments affected the most.
-The Israeli Defense Forces did not respond to BBC inquiries about this strike.
+The Israel Defense Forces did not respond to BBC inquiries about this strike.